microsoft/vscode-docs/docs/editor/artificial-intelligence.md

 * **Chat view:** Ask Copilot for help with any task or question in the GitHub Copilot Chat view.
 * **Inline chat:** Talk with Copilot while writing code, inline in your files.

 > **Note:** To get access to the chat view and inline chat, you'll need to sign up for the [GitHub Copilot chat waitlist](https://github.com/github-copilot/chat_waitlist_signup/join).
-You'll also need to use the [GitHub Copilot Nightly extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-nightly) and [VS Code Insiders](https://code.visualstudio.com/insiders/).
+You'll also need to use the [GitHub Copilot Nightly extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-nightly).

 ## Inline suggestions